apicco/trajectory_alignment/_wiki/The-trajectory-class.md

-Here, all the elementss of the trajectory class are listed.
+All the elements of the trajectory class are listed here.
 The trajectory class is defined in [traj.py](https://github.com/apicco/trajectory_alignment/tree/master/trajalign) and can be imported as

 	from trajalign.traj import Traj

 ## Trajectory definition

-**`Traj(annotations)`** creates a new empty trajectory.
-Annotations are an optional dictionary allowing whatever entries are needed about the trajectory (name, date, experiment,..)
+**`Traj( annotations )`** creates a new empty trajectory.
+Annotations are an optional dictionary that allow the user to  add whatever entries are needed about the trajectory (name, date, experiment, notes, ...)

 `t = Traj( what = 'my first trajectory' , folder = 'home/foo/' , experiment = 'very important' , mood = 'today is a beautiful day' )`